 5. The next knitting guide lesson is to learn how to purl stitches.

-6. When you finish practicing the knitting and purling lessons you need to learn how to cast off.
-It's also known as binding off.
-Casting off stitches is a simple way to take the live stitches off your needle.
+6. When you finish practicing knitting and purling you'll need to learn how to cast off stitches

 And even now there are some pretty awesome knitting patterns you can do.

 Even my friend Tink here loves this knitting guide and the first knitting pattern.

 It's the easiest ever hat pattern.
 Well have a look for yourself.

 She just has to show off her new knitting skills!

 The knitting patterns below are very easy and contain only what you learned in my knitting guide: